liferay/liferay-docs/develop/tutorials/articles/280-testing/03-liferay-slim-runtime.markdown

 ## Launch [](id=launch)

-To launch the Slim Runtime, run the Tomcat start scripts found in the `<tomcat>/bin` directory:
+To launch the Slim Runtime, run the Tomcat start scripts found in the runtime's `<tomcat>/bin` directory:

     ./startup.[sh|bat]